SethRobertson/GitBestPractices/0main.md

 pull --rebase` normally, so someone might have hidden something malicious in an older (presumably already reviewed) commit.
-If this is of concern, you can still use rebase, but you would have to `git fetch` first and look for signs of divergence first.
+If this is of concern, you can still use rebase, but you would have to `git fetch` first and look for "forced update" in that output or in the reflog for the remote branches.

 You can make this the default with the "branch.&lt;name&gt;.rebase" configuration option (and more practically, by the